Luegg/sqltools-essql-driver/README.md

-# Elasticsearch SQL Driver for SQLTools VS Code Plugin
+# Elasticsearch SQL Driver for the SQLTools VS Code Extenstion